 Limitations and gaps

-Most of the studies in the literature refer to Anglo-Saxon countries and Germany.
+Most of the studies in the literature refer to Anglo-Saxon countries and Germany, with additional recent evidence on Nordic countries, such as Finland and Norway.
 Because these countries have very peculiar bargaining systems, it is difficult to generalize the results to countries with different bargaining arrangements.
 Future research should extend the analysis to different countries by exploiting both the cross-country and the temporal variations in the data.

 Another limitation of these studies is that they refer mainly to the manufacturing sector.
 Few studies consider the public service sector.